 “Oh sure.
 He told me how smart you are.”

 “But…did he tell you he wanted me to be a rabbi?”

 The boy was suddenly insistent.
 To be honest, Sammy couldn’t remember everything he and Berel had spoken about.
 “Sonny, I can’t remember,” he said and then, “Why don’t you go to bed now?”

 Jackie hung his head.
 The gesture made Sammy feel bad, like he had let the boy down.
 “I wish I could remember everything we ever spoke about.
 But…I’m no spring chicken myself,” he said.

 “I understand,” Jackie said, softly.

-“Don’t blame yourself, Sonny.
+“Don’t blame yourself, Jackie.
 People don’t die from disappointment, if that’s what you’re trying to say.”

 But it was not what Jackie was trying to say.
 Not even what he was thinking.
-He didn’t blame himself for Zayde dying.
-Zayde was old.
+He didn’t blame himself for Zayda dying.
+Zayda was old.
 So old that everyone was always saying it was a miracle he could even put on his tfillen every day.
-Jackie never imagined for a minute that anything he could say or do could harm a man like him.
+Jackie never imagined for a minute that anything he could say or do could harm a man like Zayda.